ds-wizard/science-europe-template/README.md

 - Improved qualified references part
 - Updated reused dataset name to use reply string value instead FAIRsharing integration
 - Updated dependency on KM to 2.7.0
+- Fixed the published dataset to reflect future-oriented statement

 ### 1.28.0